 Promoting Safety with the National Fire Protection Standard

-Current and former firefighters encourage communities to use well-established safety codes and standards to promote energy storage safety, including the National Fire Protection Association's standard for energy storage, NFPA 855 [link].
+Current and former firefighters encourage communities to use well-established safety codes and standards to promote energy storage safety, including the National Fire Protection Association's standard for energy storage, NFPA 855.
 The energy storage industry agrees and is working with America's firefighters to promote the adoption and incorporation of NFPA 855 into the state and local rules guiding the development and operation of energy storage resources.

-I really believe the industry is growing in a positive way right now—we’re learning more, we’re gaining knowledge, we’re looking at other agencies that have understanding of how to regulate these systems, as well as involving the developers and operators early in the process.
+I really believe the industry is growing in a positive way right now - we're learning more, we're gaining knowledge, we're looking at other agencies that have understanding of how to regulate these systems, as well as involving the developers and operators early in the process"

 I believe that different communities and different businesses should adopt NFPA 855, because it’s been vetted by many different sides of the equation.